thrackle-io/rules-engine/docs/src/src/client/token/ERC721/upgradeable/ProtocolERC721U.sol/contract.ProtocolERC721U.md

 ### _baseURI

-*Function to return baseUri for contract*
+*Function to return baseURI for contract*

 ```solidity